Florent1711/holbertonschool-web_front_end/html_advanced/README.md

     • change the title of latest_news.html to replace Homepage with Latest news
     • change the title of contact.html to replace Homepage with Contact

+20-index.html - Copy the content of 18-index.html into 20-index.html
+    • in your nav tags
+        -create a link to / with the text Home
+        -create an anchor to services with the text Services -create an anchor to works with the text Works -create an anchor to about with the text About -create an anchor to latest_news with the text Latest news -create an anchor to testimonials with the text Testimonials -create an anchor to contact with the text Contact For now, the anchor links will not work.
+We will make them work in the CSS project.

+Does not need to pass W3C